 Baked chicken breast recipe is always a budget-friendly and wholesome, healthy dinner.
 This recipe uses a simple, 3-step process to ensure the best tender, juicy, and flavorful chicken, every time!

 Making this recipe involves brining the chicken, then seasoning and baking it.
 The entire process takes just 35 minutes, so it is perfect for an easy weeknight dinner.

-Also if you like juicy, tender, easy to make chicken recipes like this one you’ll love these recipes too: Garlic Butter Baked Chicken Breast (Web Story), Asparagus Stuffed Chicken Breast (Web Story) and Rosemary Lemon Roasted Chicken Breasts.
+Also if you like juicy, tender, easy to make chicken recipes like this one you’ll love these recipes too: Garlic Butter Baked Chicken Breast (Web Story), Air Fryer Chicken Breast Recipe and Rosemary Lemon Roasted Chicken Breasts.

 Today I’m sharing with you one of my favorite ways to make chicken; roasted breast chicken.
 I love this recipe because it only needs ingredients you have on hand such as chicken breast, olive oil, Italian seasoning, paprika and garlic powder.
 It’s so simple, right?

 Brining chicken before baking it makes a huge difference!
 It’s easy to do, and it helps to keep the baked chicken breast meat tender and juicy.

 Plus, there is a bonus to doing this.
 If your chicken is still partially frozen, brining it in lukewarm water will help bring the chicken to room temperature.

 Important note: To avoid any risk of bacterial contamination, you should always prepare the baked chicken breast recipe as soon as the brining process is complete.